noahwoo/noahwoo.github.io/papers/llm/transformers/transformers.md

         - One Billon Word(short term dependency): new single-model SOTA of ppl 21.8 by large margin
         - Word level Penn Treebank: new SOTA without two-step finetuing
 - **Unified Language Model Pre-training for Natural Language Understanding and Generation, 2019, MSRA**
-    - In one word: a parameter-shared transformer framework for unified training of NLG and NLU tasks with attention masking
+    - **In one word**: a parameter-shared transformer framework for unified training of NLG and NLU tasks with attention masking
     - Method in details:
         - Transformer Decoder: self-attention support bi-direction, uni-direction(causal) masking
         - 4 pre-training objectives